Validation

 Auto-Detection

-The validator can auto-detect the OpenAPI version:
+The validator can auto-detect the OpenAPI version from the spec’s openapi field:

-validator := validate.New()
+validator := validate.MustNew()

-// Auto-detects version from the spec
+// Auto-detects version from the spec and validates

 err := validator.ValidateAuto(context.Background(), specJSON)